Beekeeping is nothing more than keeping a colony of bees in a hive and harvesting the honey that they produce. Sounds simple right? Well, not really…

 Vevor Beehive with automatic honey flow – Buy on Amazon

 You will also need to purchase the ‘other necessary equipment’ that we show below.
-However, if you’re looking for a beehive kit solution, which includes some of this equipment, you may want to look at the following product:
+However, if you’re looking for a beekeeping starter kit, which includes some of this equipment, you may want to look at the following product:

 Mann Lake Beekeeper Starter Kit – Buy on Amazon